 - Design Phase: In the design phase, the energy consultant would work with the designer and builder/owner to determine if the LSHPWH credit would be pursued as part of the building design.
-The designer would select from available JA13 certified products and specify the unit to be installed.
-The designer should clearly communicate with the builder and installing contractor that a LSHPWH will be installed and specify any required HERS verifications.
-The compliance documents would be generated listing the model and specification of the Advanced Load Up credit. - Permit Application Phase: The permit review process would include verification that the specified HPWH is on the Energy Commission's list of JA13 certified products, if LSHPWH credits are developed to be model-specific. - Construction Phase: The installing contractor is responsible for installing the qualified (JA13 certified) HPWH specified in the compliance documents and installing a tempering valve, as per JA13.
-The installed unit must either be field configured with applicable TOU electric rates or verified that pre-installed TOU rates are correct.
-The system must be properly commissioned to ensure that the unit is operating consistent with the manufacturer's LSHPWH control mode. - Inspection Phase: Once the LSHPWH system has been installed and commissioned, the local building inspector would verify that all applicable codes and standards have been met.
-With respect to the California Energy Code, the HERS Rater would verify that the information on the Certificate of Installation matches what is on the Certificate of Compliance.
-Proper configuration of TOU rates would need to be verified.
+The designer would select from available JA13 certified products of the appropriate size and specify the unit to be installed.
+The designer should clearly communicate with the builder and installing contractor that a LSHPWH will be installed and specify if HERS verifications will be required.
+The compliance documents would be generated listing the model and specification of the Basic Plus compliance credit. - Permit Application Phase: The permit review process would include verification that the specified HPWH is on the Energy Commission's list of JA13 certified products, if LSHPWH credits are developed to be model-specific.
+If Basic Plus-2 approach (oversized storage) is being pursued, the energy consultant would need to confirm that the proposed water heater meets the First Hour Rating (FHR) level specified in the proposed Table JA13-6 (see Section 7.2.3). - Construction Phase: The installing contractor is responsible for installing the qualified (JA13 certified) HPWH specified in the compliance documents and installing a tempering valve, as per JA13 requirements.
+For Basic Plus-1, the installed LSHPWH unit must be set up with applicable local TOU electric rates programmed (either field configured, pre-installed, or downloaded from the Cloud).
+For all LSHPWHs, the installing plumbing contractor shall verify that the installed mixing valve is set at a safe temperature (nominally 120°F).
+Plumbers are familiar with mixing valves and the safety function that they provide.

+Inspection Phase: Once the LSHPWH system has been installed, and documented on the Certificate of Installation, the local building inspector would verify that all applicable requirements have been met.
+In the case of Basic Plus-2 (oversized storage), the building official would verify that the HPWH listed in the CF1R is installed.